About

 Assistant Secretary

-Elected 2015 as board member.
+Elected in 2015 as a board member and a Memberโ€™s Forum member since 2012.
 Member of AHEPA Australia Ltd 50 years, served as national president 2013-2015.
-A member of the Greek Young Matrons Association since 1984, committee member of St Basilโ€™s Ladies Auxiliary for over 20 years, and member of the Hellenic Women of Sydney committee.
+A member of the Greek Young Matrons Association since 1984 (raising funds for childrenโ€™s hospital and Greek Archdiocese), committee member of St Basilโ€™s Ladies Auxiliary for over 20 years, member of the Hellenic Women of Sydney committee raising funds to provide food, clothing, pharmaceuticals for orphanages in Greece.ย

 Abbas Alvi